-- Programs eligible for an unrestricted indirect cost rate; not-for-profit entities; community/faith-based organizations; and other non-LEA, non-university subgrantees utilize rates negotiated through the Governor's Office of Management and Budged centralized process in which they will have the option to: - o Select the 10 percent diminimus rate. - o Submit documentation supporting a rate determined through negotiation with their federal cognizant agency. - o Negotiate a rate.
+• Programs eligible for an unrestricted indirect cost rate; not-for-profit entities; community-/faith-based organizations; and other non-LEA, non-university subgrantees utilize rates negotiated through the Governor's Office of Management and Budget centralized process where they will have the option to:

+o Select the 10 percent de minimis rate.

+o Submit documentation supporting a rate determined through negotiation with their federal cognizant agency.

+o Negotiate a rate.

-Non-LEA, non-university grantees may initiate the unrestricted indirect cost rate negotiation process through the GATA grantee portal at: https://grants.illinois.gov/portal/.
+Non-LEA, non-university grantees may initiate the unrestricted indirect cost rate negotiation process through the GATA Grantee Portal.

-- Federal programs requiring the use of a restricted indirect cost rate, not-for-profit entities, community/faith-based organizations, and other non-LEA subgrantees shall utilize the 8 percent default rate described at 34 CFR 76.564. - Colleges and universities will be limited to a maximum indirect cost rate of 8 percent or other indirect cost rate calculated by their cognizant federal agency, whichever is less, for grants administered by ISBE.
+• Federal programs requiring the use of a restricted indirect cost rate, not-for-profit entities, community/faith-based organizations, and other non-LEA subgrantees shall utilize the 8 percent default rate described at 34 CFR 76.564.

+• Colleges and universities will be limited to a maximum indirect cost rate of 8 percent or other indirect cost rate calculated by their cognizant federal agency, whichever is less, for grants administered by ISBE.